 I doubt that.

 The Right Stuff is not simply a book about Yeager.
 And while Yeager is a fascinating and exciting man and truly a hero, Tom Wolfe is one of the greatest non-fiction stylists of the twentieth century.
-I would be very surprised if Chuck Yeager could write, or commission a ghost writer, with one tenth the chops of Tom Wolfe.JackFr, almost 3 years ago
+I would be very surprised if Chuck Yeager could write, or commission a ghost writer, with one tenth the chops of Tom Wolfe.JackFr, about 3 years ago

 Tom Wolfe Has Died

 The Right Stuff --- one of my favorite books of all time.dfsegoat, about 3 years ago